Learning how to start a podcast isn’t as important as understanding why you should take the time to do it in the first place.

 Podcasting is blowing up.
 Why?

-Because people want their sh*t on demand!
+Because people want everything on demand…like now!

 They don’t have the patience to sit around listening to the radio and scheduling their day around their favorite programs.